MarcoTinner/MTkbd/readme.md

 ## Example
 Check out the simple example on how to use the library.
+Added an example how you can use it for checking a password entry.

 ## Disclaimer
 Feel free to contact on questions or constructive feedback.